silasfelinus/kind_robots/content/artmaker.md

 tags: ['home']
 icon: game-icons:easel
 category: user
 tooltip: Pitches are creative arenas to flex your AI generating muscles.
-Feel free to create, share, and adopt some of your own.
+Feel free to create your own, or use another pitch as inspiration for new art.
+Each art generation starts with the "pitch" phrase(s), everything after that is up to you.
-sort: text
+sort: highlight
-underConstruction: true
 ---

 :pitch-manager